material-motion/material-motion/concepts/runtimes.md

 The gesture event is invoked when a gesture recognizer's state has changed.

-## Scripting

-TODO: Discuss how one might integrate a scripting language with a Runtime.

 ## Plugins

 TODO: Write an intro.
 Emphasize that plugins are one of the most platform-specific parts of a runtime.